ECRE’s work on the rights of refugee children

 ECRE has developed extensive expertise in the situation of refugee children (including the unaccompanied).
 Recently, the need to ensure that children’s rights are guaranteed within the Common European Asylum System (CEAS) has become more important due to the dramatic increase in (unaccompanied) children, arriving on European territory, many of whom are in need of international protection.

 ECRE maintains that refugee children have full rights both as children and as refugees and that the best interests of the child should always prevail.
 Asylum seeking children, should first and foremost, be considered as children, before being considered as asylum seekers, and thus should also benefit from the rights enshrined in the UNCRC.
 They have the same needs for care, education and special consideration as other children, in addition to their specific needs and rights as asylum seekers or refugees.

 Currently, ECRE delivers its work primarily through projects:

-From November 2016 ECRE is leading the project ‘UPHOLDING LEGAL RIGHTS FOR UNACCOMPANIED CHILDREN: Fostering Quality Legal Assistance in the Asylum Procedure’.
+From November 2016 ECRE led the project ‘UPHOLDING LEGAL RIGHTS FOR UNACCOMPANIED CHILDREN: Fostering Quality Legal Assistance in the Asylum Procedure’.

-The project is co- funded by the Rights, Equality and Citizenship (REC) Programme of the European Union.
+The project was co- funded by the Rights, Equality and Citizenship (REC) Programme of the European Union.

 The UPRIGHTS project concluded in January 2019.